teemow/Blog/source/_posts/2005-01-15-stromberg-videos-online.markdown

 ---

 Stromberg was a german TV Series on Pro7 and now that it's over, they put the entire show online in full length!
 Very nice of them and I hope this will happen with more shows.
-Get the videos here: &lt;a title=&quot;Stromberg - Videos&quot; href=&quot;http://prosieben.de/show_comedy/stromberg/videos/&quot;&gt;Stromberg - Videos&lt;/a&gt;.
+Get the videos here: &lt;a title=&quot;Stromberg - Videos&quot; href=&quot;http://prosieben.de/show_comedy/stromberg/videos/&quot;&gt;Stromberg - Videos.
 You do need to understand german to get real value out of it of course ;)